Zeght/Morefun/README.md

 Sample usage:
 ```
-#"subbed" is clip with overlayed sutitles, "clean" is clean clip with slightly alternated colors, "msk" is a blurry subtitle mask
+# "subbed" is clip with overlayed sutitles, "clean" is clean clip with slightly alternated colors, "msk" is a blurry subtitle mask
-#This alternates color of clean clip script masks subtitles
+# This alternates color of clean clip script masks subtitles
-#"clean" and "subbed" are 16bit, "msk" is 8bit
+# "clean" and "subbed" are 16bit, "msk" is 8bit
 diff = dither_sub16(subbed, clean, dif=true, u=3, v=3)
-#bilatinpaint fills msk area of diff clip with colors from outside of mask, uses clean clip as reference to know how to fill
+# bilatinpaint fills msk area of diff clip with colors from outside of mask, uses clean clip as reference to know how to fill
 diff = bilatinpaint(diff, msk, clean)
 cleanshifted  = clean.dither_add16(diff, dif=true, u=3, v=3)
 merged = subbed.dither_merge16_8(cleanshifted, msk, u=3, v=3, luma=true)
 ```

-###Debicubic16, DebicubicY16, DebicubicY16PlusMask
+### Debicubic16, DebicubicY16, DebicubicY16PlusMask
 lsb output for debicubic is broken, those wrappers make it less broken.

-By default, script just shifts error from [+0..+128]\(on 16 bit scale) range to [-64..64] range.
+By default, script just shifts error from [+0..+128]\(on 16 bit scale) range to [-64..+64] range.

-Pass a clip downscaled with Dither_resize16 to completely fix gradients or use iter=true (stolen from a certain encoder's blog) for actually precise debicubic at half speed.
+Optional parameter _downscaled_ is a clip downscaled with Dither_resize16, it will be used on flat areas (make gradients error-free, not very usefull because you can use iter=true instead).

+Setting _iter_ to true will result in precise 2-pass debicubic (stolen from a certain encoder's blog, works twice as slow as usual debicubic)

 DebicubicY16PlusMask returns debicubic clip interleaved with so-called "detail mask".
-Mask is created by subtracting rescaled debicubic clip from source clip, applying Dither_lut16(expr) (default expr - "x 128 256 * - abs") and downscaling result.
+Detail mask is a clip in stacked 16-bit format created by subtracting rescaled debicubic clip from source clip, applying Dither_lut16(_expr_) [default _expr_ is "x 128 256 * - abs"] and downscaling result.

-###dfttest_ss
+### dfttest_ss
 Subsamples image with subspl factor, performs dfttest on a subsampled picture, computes difference between result and original subsampled picture and adds difference to full-size picture.
-This allow to filter oly lower frequencies at relatively low cost.
+This allows to filter lower frequencies at relatively low cost.
 Works with 16bit clips only.

-###Framematch(clip src, clip ref, clip "msk", clip "out", int "mskmode", int "rad", string "outfile", float "subspl", float "gamma")
+### Framematch(clip src, clip ref, clip "msk", clip "out", int "mskmode", int "rad", string "outfile", float "subspl", float "gamma")
-Takes 2 clips with same content, similar colors, crop, but with different framenumbers.
-Tries to match frames rearrange frames of _src_ clip to match frames of _ref_ clip.
+Takes 2 clips with same content, similar colors and crop, but with different framemaping.
+Tries to rearrange frames of _src_ clip to match frames of _ref_ clip.

-Function compares frame from ref to nearby frames from src using Cframediff from TVIVTC (same metric as tdecimate).
+Function compares frame from ref to nearby frames from src using Cframediff from TIVTC (same metric as tdecimate).

 Runtime filters use global variables, so it's not recommended to use this script twice in same AviSynth instance.